Royaltyclaws22/Arduino-Starter-Kit-R4-Learning-Journey/10_Crystal_Ball/README.md

 # 🔮 Crystal Ball

-In this project, I built an Arduino crystal ball that tells the future using a *tilt sensor* and displays predictions on an *LCD screen*.
+In this project, I built an Arduino Crystal Ball that tells the future using a *tilt sensor* and displays predictions on an *LCD screen*.

 This project is based on Project 10 from the Arduino Starter Kit R4.